Gabya06/datascience/LogisticRegression/README.md

-# Low Birth Weight data set - Logistic Regression and Visualization
+$# Logistic Regression and Visualization and the Low Birth Weight data set

 My initial goal was to implement Logistic Regression, but along the way I also did quite a bit of visual exploration and played around with L1 and L2 penalties when implementing Logistic Regression.
 I also looked a bit at PCA and feature selection, while plotting a mix of different aspects such